janosgyerik/software-construction-notes/checklists/ch24-refactoring.md

 - Are you doing refactorings one at a time?

 - Have you made a list of steps you intend to take during your refactoring?

 - Do you have a parking lot so that you can remember ideas that occur to you mid-refactoring?

 - Have you retested after each refactoring?

 - Have changes been reviewed if they are complicated or if they affect mission-critical code?

 - Have you considered the riskiness of the specific refactoring, and adjusted your approach accordingly?

-- Does the change enhance the program’s internal quality rather than degrading it?
+- Does the change enhance the program's internal quality rather than degrading it?

 - Have you avoided using refactoring as a cover for code and fix or as an excuse for not rewriting bad code?

 Footnote
 --------
 This material is copied and/or adapted from the Code Complete 2 Website at cc2e.com.
-This material is Copyright (c) 1993-2004 Steven C. McConnell.
+This material is Copyright (c) 1993-2004 Steven
+C. McConnell.
 Permission is hereby given to copy, adapt, and distribute this material as long as this notice is included on all such materials and the materials are not sold, licensed, or otherwise distributed for commercial gain.